Amit-Prasad/union_of_convex_separators/README.md

 For evaluation on synthetic data:
 Run the file ucs.py directly

-For evalaution on real datasets:
+For evaluation on real datasets:
 Run ucs_run.py

 Make sure to specify file paths correctly.